Development

 Unsupervised machine learning techniques – like artificial neural networks – can also capture the multidimensional space in which children may differ.
 These algorithms are highly flexible, and the resulting models can easily accommodate non-linear relationships, identify sub-populations, make predictions about unseen data, be combined with simulations, incorporate different datatypes and open the way to tools for testing generalisation, like cross-validation.

-Within the group we have recently used these tools to identify sub-populations of children with different cognitive or brain profiles, irrespective of diagnosis, and to map the non-linear relationships between brain organisation and cognitive difficulties.
+Within the group we have used these tools to identify sub-populations of children with different cognitive or brain profiles, irrespective of diagnosis, and to map the non-linear relationships between brain organisation and cognitive difficulties.

 What leads to the neurodevelopmental diversity we observe in these data-driven clusters?
 Using generative network modelling, we are also simulating how brain networks can grow within a computational model.
 This framework is sufficiently broad that it can integrate cognition and genetics; helping us answer questions of how and why differences may emerge during development.
 By using innovative microstructure-informed tractography for diffusion tensor imaging, we hope to provide these models with greater neurobiological details.